john-grear/john-grear.github.io/README.md

 # My Portfolio

 Welcome to my portfolio!
 I'm a recent graduate of Bowling Green State University, where I earned a Bachelor's degree in Computer Science in April 2023.
-This site serves as a shortcut to my resume and showcases some of my projects.

 ## About Me

 I am currently working for AskVTI in Toledo, Ohio.
 I am always looking to broaden my horizons and strive to be a better person and software developer.
 I really want to travel the world, so any opportunities that would allow that would be a dream!

 I enjoy playing video games, cooking new foods, and posing theoretical questions about foreign concepts.

+My favorite video games are Minecraft, Pokemon, and NES games like Mega Man and Kibry's Adventure.

 One of my favorite concepts is that nothing that humans have created really exists, such as a number line and counting in base 10.
 For example, amount exists but numbers do not.
 Therefore, 0.3333 + 0.3333 + 0.3333 doesn't equal 1, ever; it will only ever get closer.
 Rounding is a concept created for the use of whole numbers, but the question is posed with floating point numbers, thus rounding shouldn't be used.

 ## Education